 SnapGene is "software for everyday molecular biology" and LabArchives is a digital notebook for everyday research.
 It just made sense to work together.
 With our SnapGene Server integration it's easy to plan, organize and document molecular biology experiments even if you don't have SnapGene installed on your computer.
 We'll show you what that actually looks … Continue reading SnapGene x LabArchives

-We are growing fast at LabArchives and we are very excited to announce the addition of two new people to our global team.
-Our main offices are located in Carlsbad, CA and the D.C. metropolitan area, but LabArchives team members can be found scattered throughout the states and abroad.
-Spread across at least nine time zones at … Continue reading New team members!
+We are growing fast at LabArchives and we're very excited to announce the addition of two new people to our global team.
+While our main offices are located in Carlsbad, CA and the D.C. metropolitan area, LabArchives team members can be found scattered throughout the states and abroad.
+Spread across at least nine time zones, we don’t … Continue reading New team members!

 Our global team spends a lot of time online and our IT team keeps us (and our users) safe.
 We’re sharing this message they sent out with you because the last thing anyone needs right now, is to fall victim to an internet scam or cyber infection….Be sure to also check out Part 1, Part 2 … Continue reading Staying safe online during COVID-19 (part 4)